 Some mouthguards that are made specifically for people with braces are extra bulky.
 This is due to the fact that the mouthguard is made larger to encompass the braces as well as the teeth.
 However, if the mouthguard is too bulky for the wearer’s mouth, this entirely defeats the purpose because the mouthguard will likely not fit inside.
 It is important to purchase a mouthguard that is labelled “for orthodontics.”
 This label means that the mouthguard is designed to be worn with traditional braces and will fit more comfortably around the braces and inside your mouth.

 When you are in braces, your teeth are constantly moving.
 Because of this, a mold that was taken two month previously may not currently fit comfortably on your teeth.
 This means that you may constantly be purchasing new mouthguards to fit your moving teeth.
 A better approach to this would be to have your orthodontist make you a mouthguard that accounts for some of this teeth movement.
 This will allow you to wear the mouthguard for longer, and will make it a smarter investment for you.

 Mouthguards are very important for protecting your teeth and gums when you have braces, but if they don’t fit how they should, then they aren’t doing their job.
 Going to your orthodontist to get your mouthguard created is an excellent way to ensure that it is comfortable, it isn’t too bulky, and it gives your teeth room to move.

-Hamer & Hamer Orthodontics molds custom mouthguards in our office.
-If you’re an athlete and have need of a mouthguard for the upcoming season, make an appointment with Dr Hamer at (434) 296-0188 to have your custom mouthguard made.
+Hamer & Glassick Orthodontics molds custom mouthguards in our office.
+If you’re an athlete and have need of a mouthguard for the upcoming season, make an appointment with Dr Hamer or Dr. Glassick at (434) 296-0188 to have your custom mouthguard made.
 We can’t wait to see you!